IPTA and Ecospace have completed an innovative café building for the National Trust using off-site fabrication for the main structure.

 Charlecote Park is a grand 16th century country house surrounded by its own deer park, on the banks of the River Avon about five miles south of Warwick.
-The Estate is in the care of the National Trust who have a requirement for an additional cafe due to significant growth in visitors to the Park.
+The Estate is in the care of the National Trust who required an additional cafe due to significant growth in visitors to the Park.

-The proposed idea for the Wood Yard cafe is a contemporary intervention into the continual evolution of Charlecote Park over the centuries.
+The Wood Yard cafe is a contemporary intervention into the continual evolution of Charlecote Park over the centuries.
 The design aims to balance with the mansion and estate as a whole and extend visitors’ engagement with the beauty and variety Charlecote has to offer.